 There are, however, certain situations where composting activator or catalysts are useful.
 If the C/N ratio of your pile is unavoidably out of balance—virtually all leaves or exclusively grass clippings, for example— a larger population of microbes will spur the breakdown in the absence of sufficient balancing carbon or nitrogen material.

 They are also useful where odor is a problem in the compost pile or compost tumbler, or around garbage cans, outhouses, and trash areas.

 Compost Sieves and Sifters

 There are only a few occasions when you may want to sift your finished compost to ensure a fine, uniformly textured product.
-Lumpy compost is no problem for use as mulch around trees and shrubs and among ground covers.
+Lumpy compost or rocks are no problem for use as mulch around trees and shrubs and among ground covers.
 In fact, the coarser texture may look better and will certainly last longer.

 For those who are planning to produce large quantities of compost, a large sifter frame is the best choice.
 This can be easily constructed in a 2′ square with 1/4” mesh.
 By propping it at a 45° angle to the ground, you can simply push shovelfuls of compost through it and catch the fine compost on a tarp beneath it.

 Remember, decomposition is a process that takes place when conditions are right, regardless of whether you have proper tools and equipment.
 However, many composting tools make the process easier, especially for those who are impatient or not as mobile.